adriandahlin/CUSP_Principles_of_Urban_Informatics/HW1_akd361/README.md

 I had reached a snag when I didn't put a period before "bashrc".

 I did steps 6-8 on my own.

+Step 8 says to upload "screenshots" but I only caught one request for a screenshot, showing the output of the alias.